Index theory for non-compact quantum graphs: The Morse index theorem on (non)compact graphs

 We observe that if $s \mapsto p(V_s)$ is continuous, then the mapping

 is a gap-continuous path of Lagrangian subspaces of $(T^*\R^{N_a}\oplus T^*\R^{N_b},\rho^O)$.
 We are now in position to state and to prove an abstract {\bf spectral flow formula on graphs}.
-Although this formula for graphs is new the proof is quite similar to the corresponding formula proved by authors in \cite{HPW25a} and we include here for the sake of completeness. \begin{prop} Let $\Gr$ be a graph and we assume conditions (H1) and (H2) hold and that $s\mapsto \Lambda_s \in \Lag(U, \rho)$ is a gap continuous Lagrangian path.
+Although this formula for graphs is new the proof is quite similar to the corresponding formula proved by authors in \cite{HPW25} and we include here for the sake of completeness. \begin{prop} Let $\Gr$ be a graph and we assume condition (H2) holds and that $s\mapsto \Lambda_s \in \Lag(U, \rho)$ is a gap continuous Lagrangian path.
 Then the following spectral flow formula holds:

 \end{prop}

 \begin{proof} As direct consequence of Lemma~\ref{thm:collect}, we get that the map $s\mapsto L _{s,\Lambda_s}$ is gap continuous and by the previous discussion also the two Lagrangian maps $s\mapsto O(\Lambda_s)$ and $s \mapsto O( p(V_s))$ are continuous.
 We also observe that the map $(s,r)\mapsto L_s+r\Id$ is continuous with gap topology being a bounded perturbation of the closed operator $L$.